Kuift/GuiftsDynamicBlueprint/README.md

 - make custom menu less of a pain, have a gui for it
 - optimise even more blueprint data sharing
     - getLocalPlayer().getNetworkID() == netID this may not work as you think it does : even when netid != localnetid, code is being executed.
+- Make the selector mouseselect[] behave more intuitively